-- > Teens have a higher rates of traffic fatalities with contributing factors such as, impairment, lack of safety belt usage, speeding, driving aggressively, or collisions with pedestrians and bicyclists.
+- Teens have a higher rate of traffic fatalities with contributing factors such as, impairment, lack of safety belt usage, speeding, driving aggressively, or collisions with pedestrians and bicyclists.
 Driving impaired, driving unrestrained, and speeding and driving aggressively are all high-risk behaviors and inexperienced teen drivers may underestimate the fatal consequences of these actions.
-Teen drivers are likely involved in fatal crashes with pedestrians and bicyclists because they have less experience observing their surroundings, especially at busy intersections, while also focusing on the complex task of driving. - Distracted driving, Speeding, and Aggressive driving are, by far, the most common contributing SHSP Emphasis Areas to teen driver involved crashes.
-In 2021, more than 17 percent of crashes involving a teen driver involves a distracted teen driver.
+Teen drivers are likely involved in fatal crashes with pedestrians and bicyclists because they have less experience observing their surroundings, especially at busy intersections, while also focusing on the complex task of driving. - Distracted driving, speeding, and aggressive driving are, by far, the most common contributing SHSP Emphasis Areas to teen driver involved crashes.
+In 2022, more than 17 percent of crashes involving a teen driver involve a distracted teen driver.

-Teen Driver Involved Serious Injuries by Contributing SHSP Emphasis Area (2017-2021)
+Teen Driver Involved Serious Injuries by Contributing SHSP Emphasis Area (2018-2022)

-Teen Driver Involved Crashes by Contributing SHSP Emphasis Area (2017-2021)
+Teen Driver Involved Crashes by Contributing SHSP Emphasis Area (2018-2022)